 Purebred Spanish (PRE) Horses

-The Spanish horse is an ancient breed of horse.
+The Purebred Spanish horse (PRE) is an ancient breed of horse.
 It was a notable warhorse due to its strength and agility.
 Its ancestry traces to the cave dwellers of the Mesolithic Age, living about 8,000 years ago in the mountains of the Iberian Peninsula.

-The Andalusian is the ancestor of many modern breeds, for example the American Quarter Horse, Friesians to name a few.
+The Andalusian is the ancestor to many modern breeds.
+For example the American Quarter Horse, Friesians, Welsh horse’s to name a few.
 The Lipizzan breed is almost totally of Spanish blood.
-The Spanish Riding School in Austria, thus named for the Spanish horses that it used, in 1968, imported a four-year-old stallion of the Carthusian line of the Andalusian to rejuvenate the present line of Lipizzans in Austria.
+“The Spanish Riding School” of Vienna, named because of the Spanish horse.
+In 1968, an imported four-year-old stallion of the Carthusian line was used to rejuvenate the present line of Lipizzans.

-Although the term Andalusian is used for many countries to refer to the Spanish horse; this can probably be attributed to the fact that Andalusia was one of the major areas for breeding.
-In Spain the Andalusian is called a Pura Raza Espanola (PRE), meaning pure spanish race.
+Although the term “Andalusian” is used in many countries to refer to the Spanish horse; this can be attributed to the fact that Andalusia was and still is the major area for breeding.
+In Spain the Andalusian is called “Pura Raza Española” (PRE), meaning pure Spanish race.

 Comments are closed.